-There’s no greater annoyance to a donor than being unable to follow through with an online gift due to a faulty password problem — and who can blame them?
-From corrupting nonprofit software to obstructing online donation outreach, there’s no telling how far a password security issue can derail your nonprofit’s goals and drive away donors.
+There’s no greater annoyance to a user than being unable to log on to a website due a faulty password problem — and who can blame them?
+No one wants to deal with the stress of creating a password and remembering it for future use.
+Plus, there’s no telling how far a password security issue can derail a company’s website or a nonprofit’s online donation form.

 In fact, many of us have already likely experienced some of the frustrating drawbacks of passwords in our personal and professional lives such as:

-- They are difficult to manage across a variety of systems.
+- They’re difficult to manage across a variety of systems.

-All in all, there has to be a better way for organizations to help their users verify their virtual identities.
+All in all, there has to be a better way for corporations and organizations to help users verify their virtual identities.

-Luckily, that’s where password alternatives come in to prevent your nonprofit’s donors from having to relay a complex combination of symbols every time they attempt to make a donation.
+Luckily, that’s where password alternatives come in to prevent your users from having to relay a complex combination of symbols every time they attempt to enter their accounts.

-Not only are these password replacements more convenient, but they also enforce stronger security policies to protect your nonprofit and donors’ personal information.
+Not only are these password replacements more convenient, but they also enforce stronger security policies to protect you and your users’ personal information.

 Intrigued?
 Simply follow along with us as we explore the following password alternatives that more and more organizations are taking advantage of:

-Many nonprofit professionals agree that email authentication is one of the top methods of choice for ensuring greater ease and security with online donations.
+Many professionals agree that email authentication is one of the top methods of choice for ensuring greater ease and security with online login, payments, and even donations.

 To begin with, we’ll walk you through how this new-age security technology works as well as address your top questions and concerns — let’s get started!